 As parents, we have many responsibilities and worries, and child safety falls into both categories.
 While we are entirely responsible about keeping our crawling babies safe from electrical outlets, we must also remember to teach our tweens and teens about the dangers of drugs, alcohol, and other challenges they face.

 While specific safety issues do vary by age group, there are some hazards that cross all age ranges, including: water, dogs, helmets, cars, and guns.
 Even if you do not have dogs or guns, others do.
-For many, just visiting relatives' houses can pose a danger, especially if there are not often children present-there may be unfenced pools, dogs that bite, scalding water temperatures, hanging cords, loose medications, and other dangers.
-Safety issues that may not be relevant in your own home-guns, gas stoves, pools-should still be taught and supervised to prevent problems when visiting other homes.
+For many, just visiting relatives' houses can pose a danger, especially if there are not often children present.
+There may be unfenced pools, dogs that bite, scalding water temperatures, hanging cords, loose medications, and other dangers.
+Safety issues that may not be relevant in your own home like guns, gas stoves, and pools, should still be taught about and supervised to prevent problems when visiting other homes.
 Keep the lines of communication open with your children.

 Falls: Do not leave baby on any elevated surface.

 Water: Never leave an infant alone in or near their bath.